Kotlin/kotlinx.coroutines/coroutines-guide.md

     // now launch ten coroutines for a demo, each working for a different time val coroutines = List(10) { i ->
-        // they are all children of our job object launch(coroutineContext + job) { // we use the context of main runBlocking thread, but with our own job object delay((i + 1) * 200L) // variable delay 200ms, 400ms, ... etc
+        // they are all children of our job object launch(coroutineContext, parent = job) { // we use the context of main runBlocking thread, but with our parent job delay((i + 1) * 200L) // variable delay 200ms, 400ms, ... etc
             println("Coroutine $i is done")
         }